SeldomQA/seldom/description.rst

 seldom
 ---------------

-WebUI/HTTP automation testing framework based on unittest.
+Seldom is an automation testing framework based on unittest.

 Installation
 ------------